Droitwich Canal: Restoration

 In 2002, British Waterways held their Unlocked and Unlimited conference, which identified that completion of the Droitwich scheme would require some £9.5 million.
 Two years later, the Heritage Lottery Fund awarded £4.6 million for the project, with other funding provided by Advantage West Midlands and the local councils.
-As part of this, British Waterways took over the lease of the canals from the Canal Trust.
-A Planning Application for the restoration was submitted by British Waterways on behalf of the Droitwich Canals Restoration Partnership in April 2007, by which time a total of £10.5 million had been promised, some of which was dependent on match funding, and the Restoration Partnership needed to raise £1 million in order to release the other funding.
+As part of this, British Waterways took over the lease of the canals from the Droitwich Canal Trust.
+A planning application for the restoration was submitted by British Waterways on behalf of the Droitwich Canals Restoration Partnership in April 2007, by which time a total of £10.5 million had been promised, some of which was dependent on match funding, and the Restoration Partnership needed to raise £1 million in order to release the other funding.

 The project was planned to take two years, with both of the Droitwich Canals completely restored and reopened in 2009.
 Although the majority of the 7 mi length of the canals was still in existence, a 550 yd stretch between the M5 motorway and Hanbury Locks had to be completely rebuilt.
 The existing culvert for the Body Brook has been used to allow the canal to pass under the motorway.

 The Barge Canal and the Junction Canal have been connected together by canalising a 600 yd stretch of the River Salwarpe through the centre of Droitwich.
 The course of the river has been made wider and deeper, and a weir has been constructed adjacent to the new lock 7, to maintain the water levels.
 In order to minimise the mixing of canal water with river water, a pipeline has been built under the towpath, running from just above lock 7 to just below the Barge Lock.
 The river improvements were to be partially funded by a Section 106 agreement, as part of a housing development along the river bank, but the withdrawal of the developer from the scheme resulted in delays, which put back the full opening of the canal.
 The Droitwich Barge Canal opened officially on 11 September 2010, and the whole canal was completed by mid-2011, with the official opening held on 1 July.